 Deductions from earnings: capital allowances: example: first year allowance

-The 40% or 50% FYAs were withdrawn in respect of expenditure incurred on or after 6 April 2008 (for IT purposes) and were replaced by the Annual Investment Allowance (AIA) (see EIM36605).
+The 40% or 50% FYAs were withdrawn in respect of expenditure incurred on or after 6 April 2008 (for IT purposes) and were replaced by the Annual Investment Allowance (AIA).

 This example shows how first year allowance is calculated in a straightforward case.

-On 6 June 2007, an employee starts a new job in Exeter and has to spend £600 on a word processor in order to perform its duties.
+On 6 June 2007, an employee starts a new job in Exeter and has to spend £600 on a word processor to perform their duties.
 The word processor is used solely for work.
-As the expenditure was incurred in a qualifying period (see EIM36630) the employee claims capital allowances as follows:
+As the expenditure was incurred in a qualifying period (see EIM36630) the employee claims capital allowances as follows.

 |First year allowance 50% of £600 =||300|